 How long to give oral therapy is not clear.
 At least 3 months (Pubmed).

 Lifetime suppression, especially if that lifetime is not going to be all that long, may be warranted; the goal is function more than cure.
 Suppression increases the chance of keeping the long term even with S. aureus (PubMed).
+Pick an antibiotic that is inexpensive and non-toxic.
+In one series doxycycline was effective (PubMed).

 Cure without rifampin is overall maybe 60% (14-83); chance with rifampin is an extra 10-20% in the salvage rate.